Your step-by-step guide to building a Confluence knowledge base with Refined

 The benefits of doing so are many.
 Among them: easy-to-access information, intuitive navigation, improved UX, and a theme to match your brand.

-Follow these steps to get started building a knowledge base with Refined for Confluence:
+Follow these steps to get started building a knowledge base with Refined Sites for Confluence:

 1. Lay a foundation in Confluence: Prepare your content strategy, set your permissions